purval1992/python-gtk3-tutorial/messagedialog.rst

 .. note::

-  If not transient (parent) window is defined, GTK+ will display a warning message that a parent should be defined.
+  If no transient (parent) window is defined, GTK+ will display a warning message that a parent should be defined.
 When a parent window is defined, the dialog is centered in the center of the parent window, and is destroyed when the parent is destroyed.

 Buttons are attached to the MessageDialog with the method::